Engineering Expo at the University of Louisville Speed School of Engineering celebrates the many facets of the engineering profession.

 - Applicant must currently be enrolled in the Speed School of Engineering of the University of Louisville.

-- Applicant must be entering the 4th or 5th year of engineering studies in the Fall Semester of 2018.
+- Applicant must be entering the 2nd, 3rd, 4th or 5th year of Engineering studies in the Fall Semester of 2019.

 - Applicant must have earned at least a 3.0 grade point average (GPA) based on 4.0 scale.
 The GPA will be computed by KSPE based on the official transcript submitted with this application.
 The transcript must be certified and contain GPA from all engineering degree coursework up to most recently completed semester.

 - Applicant can be a full or part-time student, but must have been enrolled in an engineering program for at least 6 of the preceding semesters, (including summers).

 - Applicant must be a citizen of the United States.